-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Hospice care (continued) For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
 If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
 There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines. \$0 copay for each Medicare-covered vaccine.

-Services that are covered for you d for you det these In-Network Out-of-Network Inpatient hospital care Prior authorization is required.
-Inpatient acute hospital cost share amounts vary by tier. \$300 copay per day for days 1-5; \$0 copay per day for Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Inpatient hospital care Prior authorization is required.
+Inpatient acute hospital cost share amounts vary by tier.
+50% of the total cost per stay Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-Please refer to the PBP report and update/add custom fields as needed. days 6-90 You are covered for 90 days per benefit period for Medicare-covered inpatient hospital stays.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology convisor services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services
+Please refer to the PBP report and update/add custom fields as needed.
+You are covered for 90 days per benefit period for Medicare-covered inpatient hospital stays.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services